Frustration of Purpose Example: Everything You Need to Know

 Another instance is if Rick, who owns several apple farms, enters into a contract with a business and promises to provide two hundred bushels of apples annually.
 The agreement notes that all apples must be Granny Smith apples and come from the southern party of the field.
 Due to a harsh winter, however, the apples failed to grow.
 Due to the effects of the harsh weather, Rick does not have to provide the apples due to circumstances that fell beyond his control.

 If you need help with frustration of purpose example, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.